MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-authentication-problems.md

 ::: moniker range="azure-bot-service-3.0"

-If you're using the Bot Builder SDK for .NET, edit these settings in your Web.config file:
+If you're using the Bot Framework SDK for .NET, edit these settings in your Web.config file:

 ```xml
 <appSettings>